mileszs/mileszs.github.com/gifts/index.markdown

 * I wear 11.5, typically
 * I like a wide toebox, which are becoming a bit more common
-* Sperrys or Hey Dudes or that sort of slip on casual shoe are welcomed (my old Toms are looking ratty\!)
+* Sperrys or Hey Dudes or that sort of slip on casual shoe are welcomed (my old Toms are looking ratty!)
 * I want Chacos (Classics or Z/Cloud), but they’re so expensive; I’ve looked at used ones, actually

 # Disc Golf